Tymotex/Nand2Tetris/jack-compiler/README.md

 - Defines the expected form for constructs like let statements, if-statements, while loops, etc.

 TODO:

-- Learn CMake and set up GoogleTest, *properly*.
-- How to package an installer.
+TODO: for the future:
-- Possiblity of tweaking the VM translator to produce valid x86 assembly code.
+- Investigate possiblity of tweaking the VM translator to produce valid x86 assembly code.